ryanxcharles/webbuf/ts/README.md

 # WebBuf

 `WebBuf` is a powerful, flexible class that extends JavaScript's `Uint8Array` to provide additional functionality for handling binary data.
 It includes methods for manipulating binary data, converting to and from different formats (e.g., base64, hex, strings), and reading/writing values in both little-endian and big-endian formats.
 This library is ideal for applications that need efficient and low-level control over binary data, like encoding/decoding or working with protocols.
 It also supports "fixed-size" buffers with the `FixedBuf` class, which enforces a specific buffer size at compile-time.

+Finally, the base64 and hex conversion methods are written in rust and built to WebAssembly for performance.
+They are about five times faster than pure JavaScript implementations for large data (~ 10 MB).

 ## Features